cobwebos/docs/articles/azure-stack/azure-stack-download-azure-marketplace-item.md

 To download marketplace items, you must first [register Azure Stack with Azure](azure-stack-register.md).

 ## <a name="download"></a>Download
-1. Sign in to the Azure Stack portal (https://portal.local.azurestack.external) as a service administrator.
+1. Sign in to the Azure Stack administrator portal (https://portal.local.azurestack.external) as a service administrator.
 2. Some marketplace items can be very large.
 Check to make sure you have enough space on your system by clicking **Resource Providers** > **Storage**.

     ![](media/azure-stack-download-azure-marketplace-item/image01.png)